-“So, what’ll you have,” he asked to the young lady as they scanned over the setting sun.
+“So, what’ll you have,” he asked the young lady as they faced the setting sun.

 “It’s just a drink.”
-Shoving hands into his jeans, lips squelched to the side, and scanned the mingling crowd.
+Shoving hands into his pockets, he scanned the mingling crowd.

 “This is fun?”